siteoptimo/woocommerce-plivo/readme.txt

 2. Define the messages you want to have sent automaticly and give start customizing the messages.

-3. Your order notifications are now sent automaticly.
+3. Your order notification changes are now sent automaticly.
 You can send additional messages too.
 The sky is the limit.